CentralReport/CentralReport/README.md

 * Uptime
 * Disks

-**It's developed by three students : @Guimove, @Ninir and @miniche.
-It's only the beginning : we have many ideas for CentralReport and others exciting and related projets.**
+**It's developed by three students: @Guimove, @Ninir and @miniche.
+It's only the beginning: we have many ideas for CentralReport and others exciting and related projets.**

 ****